topel-research-group/Survivors_of_the_Sea/10_FinalResults/README.md

 **Relevance**: Production of hexoses from pyruvate as fuel for storage carbohydrate synthesis

 Seems to be upregulated overall, to varying degrees
+* Note: Sm_t00006651-RA _does_ have the lowest average N content in AA sidechains of the three pyruvate kinases identified, after manual correction of indels in the reference
+  * 0.307 vs. 0.345/0.341; check whether this is significant

 _Some genes still need to be checked_